UW-Hydro/VIC/README.txt

         functions from version 4.2 (Thornton and Running, 1999) to include elements of version 4.3 (Thornton et al 2000).

-        This update includes two main changes to the forcing estimation scheme:
+        This update includes 5 main changes to the forcing estimation scheme:

         1. Optional correction of downward shortwave for the effect of snow.
 	   In the presence of snow, incoming shortwave radiation has been